 However, magnetic fields can induce some artefacts that can lead to what is called field inhomogeneities.
 Basically, you will spot both brighter and darker areas on the brain which are not related to any medical condition but problems with the scanner.
 This, naturally, may drive to erroneously estimate the intensity of a voxel and mess the next step.

 Bias-field correction computes the global intensity mean of each tissue-compartments to re-scale them and remove extreme values making the difference in intensity between tissues more homogenous.

 Fourth.
 Segmentation.
-Using the intensity values, each one of the tissue classes is classified As an example, intensity values below 40 would qualify as CSF, values between 50-90 would be considered as grey matter (GM), and intensity values above 90 would be sorted out as WM.
+Using the intensity values, each one of the tissue classes is classified.
+As an example, intensity values below 40 would qualify as CSF, values between 50-90 would be considered as grey matter, and intensity values above 90 would be sorted out as white matter.

 That said, voxels falling inside a given compartment will be isolated from the rest of classes to form specific maps.
 In each map, bright voxels would have positive values above 0, whereas black voxels will present values of 0 (i.e., no intensity, no tissue).
-In the image below, and from left to right, you will see the GM, WM anc CSF maps.
+In the image below, and from left to right, you will see the grey matter, white matter anc CSF maps.
 Note how voxels with intensity (i.e., bright ones) overlap the tissue that they’re supposedly representing.

 Fifth.
 Smoothing, in a nutshell, averages voxels with their closest neighbours with a Gaussian kernel, which determines to which extension voxels are considered as neighbours (i.e., 4, 6 or 8 mm radius).
 This prevents extreme intensity values along the tissue maps.